torchipeppo/p3-clock-for-cinnamon/files/p3-clock@torchipeppo/po/README.md

 their final sentences are actually different.

 ### Drop shadow
-Most who read this probably know this already, but "drop shadow" is just the name of the graphical effect.
+At the cost of maybe pointing out the obvious, "drop shadow" is just the name of the graphical effect.
 Nothing is being literally let go of and falling to the ground.
 In case of difficulty, please translate as though this read "Shadow" or "Text shadow".